teijatestaaja/teijatestaaja.github.io/cmdline_course.md

 - fork a public repository in GitHub
 - write documents using markdown
 - assess what I had learned during the course
-- merge a development branch which master branch
+- merge a development branch with master branch
 - build and display my webpage using command
 ```
 bundle exec jekyll serve